Legally Binding Signature: Everything You Need to Know

 A signature may be issued by anything that marks on paper.
-Pencil is not the ideal choice because it can erase or be smudged, but signatures made in pencil are just as valid as signatures based in pen.
+The pencil is not the ideal choice because it can erase or be smudged, but signatures made in pencil are just as valid as signatures based in pen.
 Signatures can be issued in digital form or via stamps because there are various forms of writing implementations.
 If you cannot sign an agreement on your own, you can give it to another party who can sign documents on your behalf.
 You may also use what’s called a digital signature, a way of signing documents that’s not in printed form.

-When discussing digital signatures, also called e-signatures, this means typing an individual’s name at the end of a digital document, pasting images of an individual’s signatures and using a unique code to make it official.
+When discussing digital signatures, also called e-signatures, this means typing an individual’s name at the end of a digital document, pasting images of an individual’s signatures, and using a unique code to make it official.
 Once you click the “Accept” button, the document is officially signed.
-However, a signature is not always necessary to bind an agreement, but when signatures are necessary, whether it is in e-form depends entirely on consent and intent of the parties involved.
+However, a signature is not always necessary to bind an agreement, but when signatures are necessary, whether it is in e-form depends entirely on the consent and intent of the parties involved.

 In the U.S. and Canada, if intent and consent are involved, e-signatures are as legally sound as a signature signed by hand.
 Due to the large-scale shift from paper to digital form, lawmakers passed the Electronic Signatures in Global and National Commerce Act of 2000.
 The law realizes the validity of contracts and electronic records as providing the same weight as paper counterparts.
-Since it falls under federal law, this affects all agreements considered to enter interstate commerce, but states have differing laws when it comes to digital signatures.
+Since it falls under federal law, this affects all agreements considered to enter interstate commerce, but states have different laws when it comes to digital signatures.

 Federal Law Requirements